-Faculty and Staff Parking Information
+Faculty & Staff Parking Permits

 A virtual parking permit is required for all employees who park on Tarleton property.